 Additionally it is important to remember that subsequent convictions of this offense could require you to register as a habitual traffic offender under California.
 Law What defenses can I assert to fight the charges?

 Many people believe that they cannot fight their driving under suspension charge since under the state’s law it is a conclusive presumption that you were aware that your license was suspended at the time of your arrest.
 This is because the DMV is required to send you notice that your license was suspended for violating a specific law and that it is assumed that you received it.
 However, our attorney often represents individuals who are victims of identity theft, did not understand the notice, had a justifiable excuse due to an emergency or may have made a mistake.

 Regardless, you are entitled to have legal representation to help you defend your case and our attorney will ensure that your rights are protected throughout this process.
 While some believe that they can fight the charges without the assistance of a lawyer, the truth is that it is often impossible to challenge the state’s evidence against you alone.
 Our attorney is experienced in handling these types of cases and will present all evidence to the court that supports your legal defense.

-Driving Under Suspension Defense at the Law Office of Lauren K. Johnson
+Driving Under Suspension Defense at the Johnson Criminal Law Group

-The Orange County criminal defense attorney at the Law Office of Lauren K. Johnson provides representation to clients who have had their driving privileges suspended or revoked.
+The Orange County criminal defense attorney at the Johnson Criminal Law Group provides representation to clients who have had their driving privileges suspended or revoked.
 If you have received a notice from the DMV, it is important that you contact an attorney immediately to help you with this process.
 Usually, the DMV will give you a short time to appeal your suspension or revocation.
 Delaying it further will only complicate matters.
 Please contact our office today or send us a message online to explain your situation to our Orange County criminal law attorney immediately.